Mr. Duke

-Mr. Duke is a 2000 South Korean television series by MBC about an heiress who hires a poor man who becomes her husband.
+Mr. Duke is a 2000 South Korean television series by MBC about an heiress who hires a poor man to become her husband.

 Plot

-Soo-jin Jang's rich and powerful father tricks her into returning to Korea so that she can be married and provide him with a successor to his business empire.
+Soo-jin Jang's rich and powerful father tricks her into returning to Korea so that she can marry and provide him with a successor to his business empire.
 Desperate to stop her father's madness, Soo-jin pretends she already has a boyfriend, and so enlists the help of simple water deliveryman, Kim Yong-nam (Kim Seung-woo).
 She must pass Yong-nam off as a member of high society if she is to stop her father's plans.